 So, do tomato plants like acidic soil?
 Tomato plants like slightly acidic soil, with a pH of 6.0 to 6.5.
-However, if the soil is too acidic, nutrients become less available, which slows tomato plant growth.
-A soil pH that is too high will also slow tomato plant growth.
+If soil is too acidic, nutrients become less available, which slows tomato plant growth.
+A soil pH that is too high will also slow tomato plant growth by making nutrients less available.

 Of course, there are many factors that affect soil pH.
 For example, the use of certain soil additives can raise or lower pH.